dfsp-spirit/freesurferformats/README.md

 ### Installing the development version

 You can install the latest development version directly from Github if you need features which have not been released yet.
-Use at your own risk though, development is currently happending on master and the chance of grabbing a broken version is real.
 Please run the tests before using the dev version (see the *Unit tests / CI* section below).

 If you do not have `devtools` and related tools installed yet: